- Ride Guatemala's best cycling trails led by expert guides

 Welcome to Guatemala!
 A personal driver will be waiting for you at the airport in Guatemala City to transfer you about 1 hour west to the colonial city of Antigua.
 After settling into your hotel, you'll have free time to explore on your own.

-Once the capital of Guatemala, Antigua is known for the Spanish colonial Old Town around its main plaza, Central Park.
+Once the capital of Guatemala, Antigua is known for the Spanish colonial Old Town around its main plaza, Parque Central.
 It's also surrounded by three volcanoes, and the contrast between these imposing mountains and the city's colorful architecture is part of the reason Antigua has earned UNESCO World Heritage Status.

 Spend the remainder of the day walking Antigua's cobbled streets and enjoying local cuisine at cafes, or head to the food markets for quick eats like tostadas and empanadas (called dobladas in Guatemala).
 Tomorrow you'll explore the city on a more in-depth guided tour, so for now simply hit a few of the main attractions.
 These include the Santa Catalina Arch and the ruins of the 16th-century Antigua Guatemala Cathedral and 18th-century Convento Santa Clara.